txstate-etc/graphql-server/README.md

 ```

 ## Query Scoping
 Sometimes we want to verify that a client service has authorization to process a query.
-By setting the graphql-server configuration `queryDigest` option to true queries received by the server will require an associated query digest that scopes the query requested to the client service.
+By setting the graphql-server configuration `requireSignedQueries` option to true, queries received by the server will require an associated query digest that scopes the query requested to the client service.

 Query digests are a sha256 hash of the client service name/id and a query string.
-This digest is then bundled as the `qd` payload of a JWT which is signed by a private key for approved queries.
-The private query digest key is never shared or accessed by the client service. the private key is only used to sign approved queries.
+This digest is then bundled as the `qd` field in the JWT payload, which is signed by a private key for approved queries.
+The private query digest key is never shared or accessed by the client service.
+The private key is only used to sign approved queries.
 The JWT that is generated may then be checked into the repo.
 When the client service needs to make a request to the graphql service it will send the associated query digest JWT in the `x-query-digest` http header along with it's `client_id` service name JWT in the authentication header and query string in the body.

 When the graphql-server sees a request with query scoping turned on, it will first verify the JWT authn token and pull the client service name found in the `client_id` field of the authentication payload.
 The client service name is then hashed with the query sent in the body of the request to generate a query digest.
 It is then matched to the `qd` hash found in the signed query digest token that was also sent by the client service in the `x-query-digest` header.
 If it is a match the query is indeed allowed by this client service and may be processed.
 ```bash